VMware App Volumes Datastore Migration – 2.18

 You now need to connect to the RVC console on one of the App Volumes Managers.

-(See VMware KB 2125212 for more information on the App Volumes RVC console)
+(See Omnissa KB 2125212 for more information on the App Volumes RVC console)

 Open an administrative command prompt and navigate to the App Volumes Manager program directory.